 In the field of sensitive data, enhanced protection of health data could also involve the development of AI technologies on federated networks between local healthcare stakeholders across Europe.
-These initiatives should enable the scientific and economic valorization of health data by academic institutions or businesses within the French and European healthcare sectors.
+These initiatives should enable the scientific and economic valorization of health data by academic institutions or businesses within the French and European healthcare sectors.127

 A foundational principle of the Internet could also be applied to the development of AI in the networked era: the principle of neutrality.
 According to this principle, the network behaves neutrally with respect to the data it transmits, and the network's intelligence is located at its edges (a concept also known as "end-toend" architecture).
-The principle of net neutrality, coined by Tim Wu in 2003 and advocated by the EU during the United Nations' summit on Internet governance in 2005, could also be applied to AI in the context of computing power.
+The principle of net neutrality, coined by Tim Wu in 2003128 and advocated by the EU during the United Nations' summit on Internet governance in 2005,129 could also be applied to AI in the context of computing power.
 As The Economist succinctly puts it: "The internet got better and faster by moving data closer to users.
-Now the same must happen with computing power."
-Distributed architectures may thus become the norm for AI design.
-In addition to the large language models promoted by cloud providers as part of their data https://www.cnil.fr/fr/definition/apprentissage-federe
+Now the same must happen with computing power."130 Distributed architectures may thus become the norm for AI design.
+In addition to the large language models promoted by cloud providers as part of their data processing and storage offerings, more "frugal" AI systems, requiring fewer computational resources and less data, could eventually be developed.